 Once you have defined the goal and scope of your workshop or seminar, you need to establish where you want to hold it and why you want to hold it at that particular venue.
 The primary factors in choosing your venue could be location, cost, available dates, capacity and built-in amenities.
 Your priorities could be different from other businesses and organizations seeking space to hold a seminar or workshop.

-If you’re organizing a multi-day workshop with out-of-town attendees, you may want to have people stay overnight in the same place together, as free time in the evening often becomes important bonding time.
+If you’re organizing a multi-day workshop with out-of-town attendees, you may want people staying overnight in the same hotel together, as free time in the evening often becomes important bonding time.
 You will be surprised how much attendees will talk about the information they retained from the seminar and will be more aware and inspired the next day.
 If this is the case, you will want a location that has a lot of hotel and motel options nearby.

 Before you book a venue for your seminar or training session, physically visit your top choices.
-Yes, they may have great photos or videos on their website, but actually visiting the venue will give you a much better idea if it will work for you and your attendees.
-Ask the host about parking, transit, local amenities and what your guests should expect at the facility.
+Yes, they may have great photos or videos on their website, but actually visiting the venue will give you a much better idea of it will work for you and your attendees.
+Ask the host about parking, transit, local amenities, and what your guests should expect at the facility.